TheChronicMonster/rps-bootcamp/week1.md

 You should be comfortable with the following terms:

 Reach.App

 Consensus Network

 only()

 publish()

 declassify()

 .interact

 ### Initialize Reach Apps

 **Reach.App**
 Reach.App occurs in which part of a Reach application?

 --Consensus Step

 --App Init

 --Step

 --Local Step

+---
 #### _Code it_

-_In an `.rsh` file Create a rudimentery Reach Application with two participants, "Pat" and "Vanna"_
+_In an `.rsh` file Create a rudimentary Reach Application with two participants, "Pat" and "Vanna"_

-_In an `.rsh` file Create a rudimentery Reach Application with three participants, "Creator", "Bidder", "Buyer"_
+_In an `.rsh` file Create a rudimentary Reach Application with three participants, "Creator", "Bidder", and "Buyer"_

+---

 ### Build participant interact interfaces

 **Participant Interact interface**

 Where in the Reach Application are Participants defined?

 --Local Step

 --Step

 --App Init

 --Consensus Step

+---
 #### _Code it_
 _Define a participant interact interface that will be shared between Pat and Vanna.
 Provide two methods: "getChallenge", which takes no input and outputs an integer and "seeResult", which takes an integer input and has no output._